arpitjngithub/Semantic-Segmentation-of-Kerogen-Macerals/README.md

 ## Acknowledgments

-- Thanks to the ThinkOnward competition for providing the platform to showcase our work.
+- Thanks to the ThinkOnward for providing the platform to showcase our work.
 - Acknowledgment to the open-source community for the tools and libraries used in this project.